ICJIA/spac-client-next/project-documentation.md

 ### Overview

-The SPAC application implements a sophisticated, in-memory caching system built on top of Vuex (Vue's state management library).
-This system efficiently manages API responses to minimize redundant network requests and improve application performance.
+The SPAC application implements a sophisticated, **session-only in-memory caching system** built on top of Vuex (Vue's state management library).
+This system efficiently manages API responses to minimize redundant network requests and improve application performance during a user's browsing session.

+**⚠️ Important**: This cache is **NOT persistent**.
+It exists only in memory for the current browser session and is cleared when:
+- The page is reloaded
+- A new browser tab is opened
+- The user closes the browser
+- The user navigates away and returns later

+### Historical Context

+This custom caching system was implemented to optimize repeated page lookups within a single session.
+At the time of implementation, Apollo GraphQL did not have the robust caching features it has today.
+Since then, Apollo Client has evolved to include sophisticated caching mechanisms for GraphQL queries.
+However, this custom system remains in place and continues to provide session-level performance optimization for repeated content access.

 ### Architecture